What is COVID, what are its symptoms, how is it spread, and how do I prevent it? HealthCore has answers.

 Schedule Your COVID-19 Vaccine

-To receive the Moderna Vaccine from HealthCore Clinic, you must be a qualifying individual and meet the following requirements.
+To receive the COVID-19 Vaccine from HealthCore Clinic you must meet the following requirements.

 HealthCore Clinic has taken multiple steps to increase safety at our clinic including the development of a dedicated respiratory clinic, adding safety partitions, increased PPE, added risk assessments, increased preventative action, teleheath options, drive-thru/walk-up COVID-19 testing by appointment, and increased cleaning and sterilization of the facility as outlined by the CDC.